open-metadata/OpenMetadata/docs/take-it-for-a-spin.md

 # Take it for a spin

-TODO Harsha, add a link to the demo and add some screenshots
+TODO Sanket, add a link to the demo and add some screenshots